keelancook/pnd-test/_resources/reading-list.md

 ## Books
 Payne, J. D. [*Strangers Next Door: Immigration, Migration and Mission*](https://amzn.to/3u7yQJR).
 Downers Grove, Ill: IVP Books, 2012.

+Lanier, Sarah A. [*Foreign to Familiar: A Guide to Understanding Hot - And Cold - Climate Cultures*](https://amzn.to/2PCfHB9).
+Mc Dougal Publishing Company, 2000.

 Looney, Jared. [*Crossroads of the Nations: Diaspora, Globalization, and Evangelism*](https://amzn.to/3cyKo2Q).
 Portland: Urban Loft Publishers, 2015.

 Yamamori, Tetsunao. [*Scattered and Gathered: A Global Compendium of Diaspora Missiology*](https://amzn.to/39nI791).
 Edited by Sadiri Joy Tira.
 Wipf and Stock, 2016.